-Not talking about sex leaves young girls especially vulnerable in an already imbalanced power dynamic with male (and usually older, which is a whole separate but related problem) partners, and stranded when we need the emotional support to be able to see through and outrightly reject unsafe behavior.
+Not talking about sex leaves young girls especially vulnerable in an already imbalanced power dynamic with typically male (and usually older, which is a whole separate but related problem) partners, and stranded when we need the emotional support to be able to see through and outrightly reject unsafe behavior.
 A friend mentioned that her ex-boyfriend refused to get tested, stating “I know I’m clean.
 But if you get tested, then I don’t need to”.
 My friend said that at the time, she thought lack of money was the real reason he didn’t want to do the tests (cos it didn’t make sense otherwise).
 In retrospect, she recognizes that his response should have been the red flag to leave the relationship, but she was too distracted by the concurrent stress of trying to get tested in Nigeria without all the judgement from health workers.
 These fears, alongside the fear of not getting caught, and the learned guilt for what she was doing, kept her too occupied to pay attention to the fact that the person she was about to have sex with was extremely irresponsible and had also probably been engaging in high-risk behavior prior.
-There was also no responsible adult that could give her the safe space she needed to weigh all this.
+There was also no approachable and responsible adult that could give her the safe space she needed to weigh all this.

 My mum was big on using fear as a way to keep us from venturing near sex.
 I know it was probably how she was taught, (and it certainly seemed to mirror the church’s method) but it had serious drawbacks.
 It certainly made it impossible for me to approach her with genuine questions.
 So I found other ‘teachers’.
 My boyfriend (at the time) was the only one willing to talk about it with me in a non-judgmental and non-scary way (even though he had his own personal motives).
 So I had him, lots of secret Mills and Boone books, and mainstream media.